TaufiqRahmanHakim/Setup_TriggerEvent/README.md

-# TriggerSetup
+# TriggerEvent
-TriggerSetup is component for easy event system setup and re-useable
+TriggerEvent is component for easy event system setup and re-useable
 # Source Code
 ```csharp
 using System.Collections;